ZulAmi/symbioAI/docs/whitepaper.md

 ### 2.5 System Integration and Deployment

-The complete Symbio AI architecture integrates all components into a cohesive, production-ready system capable of handling enterprise-scale workloads.
+The complete Symbio AI architecture integrates all components into a cohesive research platform for investigating next-generation AI capabilities.

-#### API Gateway and External Interfaces
+#### Research Platform Interfaces

-- **RESTful API**: Standard REST endpoints for easy integration with existing enterprise systems
+- **RESTful API**: Standard REST endpoints for system demonstration and testing
-- **GraphQL Interface**: Flexible query interface for complex data retrieval and manipulation
+- **GraphQL Interface**: Flexible query interface for research data exploration
-- **WebSocket Streaming**: Real-time communication for interactive applications and continuous processing
+- **WebSocket Streaming**: Real-time communication for interactive research demonstrations
-- **SDK Libraries**: Native SDKs for popular programming languages (Python, JavaScript, Java, Go)
+- **Python SDK**: Native Python libraries for research integration and experimentation

 #### Monitoring and Observability